top of page

 • LinkedIn

 Dr. Chae has been serving as a TPC member of the International Solid-State Circuits Conference (ISSCC), Asian Solid-State Circuits Conference (A-SSCC), and Custom Integrated Circuits Conference (CICC).
+He was a distinguished lecturer (DL) of IEEE Solid-State Circuits Society (SSCS).
 He received the ISSCC 2021 Takuo Sugano Award for Outstanding Far-East Paper, the Best Young Professor Award in Engineering from Yonsei University in 2018, the Haedong Young Engineer Award from the Institute of Electronics and Information Engineers (IEIE) Korea in 2017, the ISSCC Silkroad Award in 2017, the Outstanding Research Award of Yonsei University (2017, 2019, and 2020), and the Outstanding Teaching Awards of Yonsei University (2013, 2014).
-He was a guest editor of the Journal of Solid-State Circuits (JSSC) and a distinguished lecturer (DL) of IEEE Solid-State Circuits Society (SSCS).
+He is currently an Associate Editor of the Journal of Solid-State Circuits (JSSC) and Solid-State Circuits Letters (SSC-L).

 Photon-counting SPAD X-ray sensor